 Configuration¶

-The configuration is stored in /etc/icingadb/config.yml
+For package installations, the configuration file is stored in /etc/icingadb/config.yml

 .